 Clay & Cloth

-In the centuries from 1800 BC to about 900 BC, ceramics and a more sophisticated textile production came into being.
+In the centuries from 1800 BC to about 900 BC, a more sophisticated ceramics and textile production came into being.
 Some of the earliest pottery from this time comes from coastal archaeological sites at Las Haldas in the Casma Valley, south of Chimbote, and the Huaca La Florida, an unmapped temple structure in the heart of Lima.
 During this time, ceramics developed from basic undecorated bowls to sculpted, incised vessels of high quality.
 In the highlands, the people of Kotosh produced skilled pieces fashioned from black, red or brown clay.

 The epoch also saw the introduction of looms, which were used to produce plain cotton cloths, as well as improvements in agriculture, including early experimentation with the terrace system.